 Glass Fencing Care & Cleaning Guide

-• Wipe the glass with a soft sponge or microfiber applicator — top to bottom.
+- Wipe the glass with a soft sponge or microfiber applicator where the documentation permits it.

 Why it's lower maintenance than people think